isomerpages/mindef-sg101/_economy/growing-our-economy/1979-to-1984-economic-restructuring.md

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/Screenshot%202020-10-19.png)

 With that, companies quickly began adopting higher-value work.
-At the same time, companies producing lower-value products moved to cheaper offshore locations.
+At the same time, companies that were producing lower-value products moved out of Singapore to cheaper off-shore locations.

-Net investments between 1980 and 1984 averaged $1.7 billion a year, led by an expansion in high value-added industries such as computers, electronics, machinery and pharmaceutical products.
+Net investments between 1980 and 1984 averaged $1.7 billion a year.
+This was led by an expansion in high value-added industries such as computers, electronics, machinery, and pharmaceutical products.

 **Investing in Infrastructure**

 At the same time, Singapore continued make bold investments in upgrading our infrastructure to facilitate and improve international connectivity.

-As a small city-state, we are heavily dependent on international aviation links to the rest of the world.
-That was why Singapore’s leaders took an early interest in the development of Singapore’s aviation links and airports.
+As a small city-state, Singapore is heavily dependent on international aviation links to the rest of the world.
+That was why early leaders took an interest in the developing Singapore’s aviation links and airports.

 In 1966, just a year after independence, Singapore became a member of the International Civil Aviation Organisation (ICAO), a body under the United Nations.